Factbox: Possible Republican White House candidates in 2012

 Gingrich remains a leading conservative figure, political pundit and accomplished fund-raiser whose political advocacy group has outstripped his Republican rivals by collecting more than $20 million during the 2010 election cycle.

 The Louisiana governor entered White House politics in 2008 when he was named as a possible running mate for McCain.
 Palin got the nod but the son of Indian parents won the coveted task of delivering the party response to Obama's first address to Congress in February 2009.
 The speech was widely seen as falling flat.

 Jindal, Louisiana's first non-white governor since the Civil War era, skipped the chance to address the 2008 Republican presidential convention to oversee Louisiana's successful response to Hurricane Gustav.

 The New Jersey governor provides the Republican Party with a new bright spot for 2012.
 He drew national attention as a corruption-busting U.S. attorney who won convictions or guilty pleas against scores of public officials.

 He has since proved a popular governor in a traditionally Democratic state, despite ardent stands against abortion and gay marriage, making him a potential magnet for independent voters in industrial swing states.

-Others seen as testing the presidential waters include Senator Scott Brown of Massachusetts, South Carolina Senator Jim DeMint, South Dakota Senator John Thune, Indiana Governor Mitch Daniels, Mississippi Governor Haley Barbour, Representative Mike Pence of Indiana, Representative Paul Ryan of Wisconsin and Representative Ron Paul of Texas -- a former candidate for the Republican nomination.
+Others seen as testing the presidential waters include freshman Senator Scott Brown of Massachusetts, South Carolina Senator Jim DeMint, South Dakota Senator John Thune, Indiana Governor Mitch Daniels, former Senator Rick Santorum of Pennsylvania, Mississippi Governor Haley Barbour, Representative Mike Pence of Indiana, Representative Paul Ryan of Wisconsin and Representative Ron Paul of Texas -- a former candidate for the Republican nomination.